 - Verified Boot.
 As we discussed earlier, it is a core design principle that creates a strong foundation for the rest of the built-in defense mechanisms.

 - Sandboxing.
 Each web page and application runs in its own restricted environment.
 If the Chromebook is directed to an infected page, it can’t affect other tabs or apps on the device or anything else on the machine.
 Even if an attack gets through, it would only affect that one tab.

 - Data Encryption.
 Each user on a ChromeOS device gets a private, encrypted partition.
 ChromeOS encrypts the data using tamper-resistant hardware that makes it very difficult for anyone to access without having the user’s password.

 - Recovery Mode.
 If anything goes really wrong on the device, it just takes a few keystrokes or the push of a button or two to return the device to a factory-fresh state.
-For G Suite users, wiping the device and resetting it doesn’t cause any issues since all the user’s data is stored in the cloud within Gmail, Calendar, Drive and/or Chat.
+For Google Workspace (formerly G Suite) users, wiping the device and resetting it doesn’t cause any issues since all the user’s data is stored in the cloud within Gmail, Calendar, Drive and/or Chat.
 In less than ten minutes, the user is back up and running on a clean device.